 Elaine clasps her hands together, jumps with excitement.
 Leans over and embraces Jake, who pats her warmly on the back.

 “Hey,” calls Scarlet from the rear, “those spiders are back.”

-The mood changes instantly: Jake and Elaine separate and scramble forward; Hamfrd calls out, urging them on; Mathos reaches up, takes the big man’s hand, and allows himself to be hauled onto the pile of rocks and then pushed up into the crack; Jake helps Elaine up beside Hamfrd, turns and draws his sword, ready to face the threat.
+The mood changes instantly: Jake and Elaine separate and scramble forward; Hamfrd calls out, urging them on; Mathos reaches up, takes the big man’s hand, and allows himself to be hauled onto the pile of rocks and then pushed up into the crack towards daylight; Jake helps Elaine up beside Hamfrd, turns and draws his sword, ready to face the threat.

 Scarlet stands at the edge of the light laughing.

 The hustle drains out of everyone.
 Jake lowers his sword.
-Elaine and Hamfrd stare, unaccustomed to the rare sound of her mirth.
+Elaine and Hamfrd stare, unaccustomed to the rare sound of the fierce woman’s mirth.
 Mathos is lying up in the crack, half out of the cave, drenched by the falling water.

 “Got you, losers,” Scarlet says, smirking.
 Walking forward, she pats Jake on the chest.
 “You should see your faces.”

 Hamfrd roars a laugh, while Elaine sighs with relief.

 Mathos, lying in the crack and being soaked by falling water from above, twists his upper body to shout back into the cave.
 His eyes are shut against the splashing water.
 “Is everyone okay?” he calls, wiping desperately at his eyes.
 “I can’t hear anything except this damn water!”
 He struggles to slide back into the cave, looking like a fish on land.
 “Anyone?
 Hamfrd, are you there?
 Oh, Gods, are you all dead?
 Somebody answer me!”

 * * *